Diego-Mancino/Cybersecurity-Writeups/TryHackMe/Blue/README.md

 The scan revealed that the target exposed the SMB service on port `445` and was vulnerable to **MS17-010**, a critical flaw affecting Microsoft SMBv1 implementations that enables remote code execution.

-Nmap identified the vulnerabilty with the following result:
+Nmap identified the vulnerability with the following result:

 - `smb-vuln-ms17-010`
 - State: `VULNERABLE`